cn0047/stash/ed/l/go/README.md

 logger := log.New(logfile, "[example] ", log.LstdFlags|log.Lshortfile)
 logger.Println("This is a regular message.")

-// Verify statically that *Transport implements http.RoundTripper. var _ http.RoundTripper = (*Transport)(nil)
+// verify statically that *Transport implements http.RoundTripper.
+// returns error (not panic) and will fail build. var _ http.RoundTripper = (*Transport)(nil)

 // check that obj has method